Written and published by Marty Klein, Ph.D.

 7. The Oscars--Where's the Flesh?

-8. Calendar: Marty Klein's Speaking Schedule
+8. Calendar: Marty Klein's Speaking Schedule1.
+We All Live in Utah

 Officials in Provo, Utah boast that it's one of the country's most conservative cities.
 Not surprisingly, 4,000 residents recently petitioned to prosecute the owner of a local store for peddling obscene material--for renting X-rated videos.
 The U.S. Supreme Court defines obscenity as sexual material that offends "the average person, applying contemporary community standards," so the D.A. figured it would be an easy win.